 Text reminders have many benefits, and they don’t limit to one industry only.
 Having an automated system that sends text message appointment reminders can be a business savior when used right.

-Here are the benefits of SMS reminders:
+Here are some of the benefits of SMS appointment reminders:

 In a world where technology evolved, and smartphones are no longer used just for calling, people definitely prefer texting over voice calls.
 The reason behind that is the lack of time or simply the comfort of just reading a text.